HigueraLab/Higuera_et_al_2023_PNAS_Nexus/README.md

 ## 3. FIGURES

 Figures in .jpg, .png, .ppt, and .fig (Matlab figure) formats.
 Fire names indicate figure number from the main text or supporting information.
 Three .pdf files group figures from the supporting inforamtion by state, ecoregion (level 1), and GACCs.
 The .pptx file include figures from the main text, in Power Point format.
+There is one subdirectory, describe below.

 ### Figures_TIFF_mat_format: